 Our comprehensive courses prepare you with practical experiences and knowledge that will provide you a competitive advantage in the marketplace.

-This certificate is designed to address challenges to an organization’s internal supply chain and its external suppliers and customers.
-Supply chain management spans the spectrum from the origination of raw materials to the consumption of finished products and services, and the reintroduction of materials back into another supply chain.
-The program thus addresses issues revolving around technologies such as additive manufacturing, blockchains, Internet-of-Things; process improvement methodologies like lean, six sigma, theory of constraints; and concepts surrounding sustainability like triple bottom line, cradle-to-cradle strategy and reverse logistics.
 The supply chain management course emphasizes the importance of processes and relationships while the operations management course reinforces the functional aspects of managing an organization.
-The lean and six sigma certification course provides a pathway to earning the Greenbelt Certification by incorporating both theory and an industry-oriented practicum.
+The lean and six sigma certification course provides a pathway to earning the Yellow Belt Certification by incorporating both theory and an industry-oriented practicum.
 The leadership of self and organization class brings forth, along with other management concepts, theories and application on change management that serves as a source of competitive advantage for organizations and their supply chains.
-In a nutshell, the supply chain management certificate focus on both the efficiency and effectiveness metrics that reward both the supply chain professionals and their organizations.
+In a nutshell, the supply chain management certificate focuses on both the efficiency and effectiveness metrics that reward both the supply chain professionals and their organizations.

 Classes meet on campus two Saturdays per month, with the remaining coursework completed online, ideal for working professionals who still want face-to-face interactions and networking opportunities.